JSpeedie/G2ME-legacy/README.md

 $ G2ME -g -b ExampleBracket
 ```

-Start any G2ME file-changing command (`-b`, `-B`)
+Start any G2ME bracket-running command (`-b`, `-B`)
 with `-g` to calculate the Glicko2 numbers using
 game counts rather than set counts.
-This is **NOT** recommended as
+This is **not** recommended as
-most of the time, it's been found to produce less accurate results
+most of the time, it has been found to produce less accurate results
 and it is susceptible to players sandbagging.
 </p></details>